Themba Ndaba

 Themba Ndaba (born 14 February 1965) is a South African actor and director.
 He is best known for casting in the movie Machine Gun Preacher and in the series Zone 14.
-He currently stars as Brutus Khoza in the South African Ferguson Films TV series The Queen.
+He recently starred as Brutus Khoza in the South African Ferguson Films TV series The Queen.

 Biography

 Born in Soweto, Gauteng, he moved to Swaziland (since 2018 renamed to Eswatini) at an early age and was brought up there.
 He started school in 1970 and matriculated at St Marks High School in 1982.
 He then went to study Economics and Statistics in Zimbabwe in 1983.
 He took a break from studies and worked as a banker in Harare for a while.
 From 1986 to 1988 he attended Harare Polytechnic, where he graduated with a Higher National Diploma in Business Studies with a distinction in Economics and Statistics.